 - 1. Download & extract the appropriate file (see previous section) - 2.
-Import the VA: - For VMware Server use: Virtual Machine > Add VM to Inventory - ∘ For Vsphere use: File > Deploy ovf Template - For Virtual Infrastructure use: File > Virtual Appliance > Import - 3.
-Start the Virtual Appliance, allow a minute for booting - If two Loadbalancer.org Virtual Appliances are being used, heartbeat is automatically broadcast over eth0 (in a physical appliance, by default heartbeat uses the serial interface)
+Import the VA: - For VMware Server use: Virtual Machine > Add VM to Inventory - For Vsphere use: File > Deploy ovf Template - For Virtual Infrastructure use: File > Virtual Appliance > Import - 3.
+Start the Virtual Appliance, allow a minute for booting - If two Loadbalancer.org Virtual Appliances are being used, heartbeat is automatically configured to use eth0 for heartbeat (in a physical appliance, by default heartbeat uses the serial interface)